Mississippi Housing Market Vitality

 |METRO AREA||SITUATION||OUTLOOK||US METRO RANK (/402)|

 Mississippi’s state economy is specialized in Mining, Construction, and Edu Health svcs.
 Information, Leisure Hosp, and Pro Bus svcs industry sectors are less important to the state economy compared to the national economy.

 Industry specialization helps explain the differing impact of industry trends on local economies in contrast to industry composition which describes the structure of the economy.
 A Specialization Index value greater than 100 corresponds to the sector having a greater share of the state economy than it does of the national economy.
 Sectors with a Specialization Index greater than 120 characterize the local economy.

-Compared to the U.S., there is a higher incidence of poverty amongst Magnolia State residents and they have less purchasing power.
+Compared to the U.S., there is a higher incidence of poverty amongst Mississippi residents and they have less purchasing power.
 There are fewer high school graduates and a smaller proportion of the population is college educated.
 Mississippi’s population is comparatively more diverse than the overall U.S. population.

 A Demographics Index value greater than 100 corresponds to the factor being more intense in the state versus the national average.
 Characteristics of the local population is a longer-term factor that influences the housing market.

 Data through November 2020